 Claiming against the supplier or us: If you used your card to buy goods or services that weren’t fully supplied or were unsatisfactory, you may have a claim against the supplier and us.
 This applies to individual items that cost between £100 and £30,000.

 9. If You give us incorrect information

-What we will do if you give us incorrect information: If any information you’ve given us (either when you applied for the credit card or during the duration of this agreement) proves to be inaccurate or incomplete, we may give you a default notice.
+What we will do if you give us incorrect information: You are required to make sure that any information you give us is accurate and complete.
+If any information you’ve given us (either when you applied for the credit card or during this agreement) proves to be inaccurate or incomplete, this is a breach of the agreement and we may give you a default notice.